JulienAmoros/rabbitMQ_USS_Discovery/README.md

 is an example of client for Remote Procedure Call (see [RPC in ruby](https://www.rabbitmq.com/tutorials/tutorial-six-ruby.html))

 ## TLS support
-In `docker/` folder, you'll find a custom Docker image builder for enabling TLS communication in RabbitMQ.
+In `docker/tls` folder, you'll find a custom Docker image builder for enabling TLS communication in RabbitMQ.

+## Troubleshooting
+For TLS, bunny factory use the name of current folder as milestone to get files absolute path (please do a PR if you know better way), which means that if this there is more than one `rabbitMQ_test` folder in folder path, TLS certificates and key fetching won't work for clients.
+Same thing if you renamed current folder to something else; to fix this, modify `bunny_factory.rb`.